BillJr99/Ursinus-CSPedagogy/_pages/Labs/lab-unplugged.md

 info:
   coursenum: CS352
   points: 10
+  submission: "Submit documents for your lesson plan and activity.
+You may include a ZIP file of any supplemental materials."
   goals:
     - Understand the principles of CS Unplugged and kinesthetic learning
     - Design a lesson plan incorporating CS Unplugged activities